mathhulk/owostat.us/README.md

 * Execute `npm run start` to initialize owostat.us, which can be found on port 8999

 ## Credit
-owostat.us was first created by [@itslukej](https://github.com/itslukej) and this repository used to be a fork.
-However, he has since taken down his repository and the project has been moved to this repository.
-The website is hosted by [@itsaderm](https://github.com/itsaderm) and is maintained by mathhulk.
+owostat.us was first created by [@itslukej](https://github.com/itslukej).
+However, the original author has since taken down the original project.
+The website is hosted by [@itsaderm](https://github.com/itsaderm) and can be found at https://owostat.us and the project is being maintained by mathhulk.